morningsignout/news-ios/README.md

 #### Git Workflow
-Let's try to work on separate branches for development and only push changes to master once they are fully functional and "production ready".
+Let's try to work on separate branches for development and only push changes to dev once they are fully functional and "production ready".

-Checkout [this](http://rogerdudler.github.io/git-guide/) guide for help on git.